 Hvar, a popular celebrity destination, is known for its vast fields of lavender, ancient olive trees, and fruit orchards.
 We’ll anchor offshore and board a tender into this idyllic Mediterranean port.
 Set off on a guided walking tour this morning and learn the port town's history, hear about local legends, and visit the lace museum inside the Benedictine Monastery.
 Aloe lace is made in Croatia only by the nuns of this monastery, and it is designated by UNESCO as an Intangible Cultural Heritage feature.

 Later, discover even more on an island tour, including a visit to Stari Grad Plain, a UNESCO World Heritage Site.
 Return for lunch on board and take the afternoon to explore Hvar at your leisure.
-You may also choose to go swimming, snorkeling, or fishing, or try stand-up paddle boarding (weather permitting).
+You may also choose to go swimming, snorkeling, or fishing (weather permitting).
 Active travelers shouldn't miss the walk to Hvar Fortress, (entry fee included).

 Enjoy dinner onboard.
 You ship will set sail later this evening.